-In the case of any Notes which are to be admitted to trading on a regulated market within the European Economic Area ("EEA") or in the United Kingdom (the "UK") or offered to the public in a Member State of the EEA or in the UK in circumstances which require the publication of a prospectus under the Prospectus Regulation, the minimum denomination shall be ε 100,000 (or its equivalent in any other currency as at the date of issue of the relevant Notes).
+In the case of any Notes which are to be admitted to trading (i) on a regulated market within the European Economic Area ("EEA") or offered to the public in a Member State of the EEA in circumstances which require the publication of a prospectus under the Prospectus Regulation, the minimum denomination shall be £100,000 (or its equivalent in any other currency as at the date of issue of the relevant Notes) or (ii) on a regulated market or a specific segment of a regulated market to which only qualified investors (as defined in the Prospectus Regulation as it forms part of United Kingdom ("UK") domestic law by virtue of the European Union (Withdrawal) Act 2019 (the "EUWA") (the "UK Prospectus Regulation")) have access within the UK or offered to the public in the UK pursuant to an exemption under section 86 of the FSMA, the minimum denomination shall be £100,000 (or its equivalent in any other currency as at the date of issue of the Notes).

-The Issuers have been rated A1 (negative outlook) by Moody's Investors Service Ltd. ("Moody's") and A+ (negative credit watch) by S&P Global Ratings Europe Limited ("S&P").
-The Programme has been rated (P)A1 (Senior Unsecured) by Moody's and A+ by S&P. Moody's is established in the UK and S&P is established in the European Union (the "EU") and are both registered under Regulation (EC) No. 1060/2009 on credit rating agencies, as amended (the "CRA Regulation").
+The Issuers have been rated A2 (stable outlook) by Moody's France SAS ("Moody's") and A- (stable outlook) by S&P Global Ratings Europe Limited ("S&P").
+The Programme has been rated (P)A2 (Senior Unsecured) by Moody's and A- by S&P. Moody's and S&P are established in the European Union (the "EU") and are both registered under Regulation (EC) No. 1060/2009 on credit rating agencies, as amended (the "CRA Regulation").
 Further information relating to the registration of rating agencies under the CRA Regulation can be found on the website of the European Securities and Markets Authority.
+The ratings of each of Moody's and S&P are endorsed by S&P Global Ratings UK Limited and Moody's Investors Service Limited respectively, each of which is established in the UK and registered under the CRA Regulation as it forms part of UK domestic law by virtue of the EUWA (the "UK CRA Regulation").
 Notes issued under the Programme may be rated by either of the rating agencies referred to above or by any other rating agency as specified in the Final Terms or unrated.
 Where a Tranche of Notes is rated, such rating will be disclosed in the Final Terms and will not necessarily be the same as the rating assigned to the Programme by the relevant rating agency.
-Whether or not a rating in relation to any Notes will be treated as having been issued by a credit rating agency established in the EU or the UK and registered under the CRA Regulation will be disclosed in the Final Terms.
+Whether or not a rating in relation to any Notes will be treated as having been issued by a credit rating agency established in the EU and registered under the CRA Regulation will be disclosed in the Final Terms.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
 A suspension, reduction or withdrawal of the rating assigned to any Tranche of Notes may adversely affect the market price of the Notes of such Tranche.

+Arranger

+ING

-Arranger ING Dealers
+Dealers

-ABN AMRO BNP PARIBAS J.P.
-MORGAN RABOBANK
+ABN AMRO BNP PARIBAS ING

+J.P.
+MORGAN NATWEST MARKETS RABOBANK